stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 That's it, your done!
 Make a PR, add some docs, have a cup of tea all is well.

 But, while your function will work for all of our types, it probably won't be as fast as it could be.
 Indeed, since the above is using Stan's basic scalar reverse mode, for a vector of size N there will be N individual callback functions on the reverse pass callback stack.
-This is not the worst, Stan's base scalar operations are as efficient as they can be, but by writing a specialization for reverse mode we can just have one callback with much more efficient memory access.
+This is not the worst, Stan's base scalar operations are as efficient as they can be, but by writing a specialization for reverse mode we can have one callback with much more efficient memory access.
 The next section may seem a bit advanced, but those who enjoy adventure, let's talk about how to make this function go faster.

-## Specializing for Reverse Mode
+## Specializing for reverse mode

-At this point I'll assume you have looked over the preliminary resources listed above describing Stan math's automatic differentiation.
+The following material depends on understanding Stan Math's automatic differentiation, which is described in the @ref prelim_resources

-#### Using type traits to Expose Our New Function
+#### Using type traits to expose Our new function

-First we need to stop our current function from compiling for reverse mod autodiff.
-This can be done using the [requires](@ref require_meta) type traits in stan.
-The only thing that has changed in the function above and below is the require on the function.
+First we need to stop our current function from compiling for reverse mode autodiff.
+This can be done using the [requires type traits](@ref require_meta) in Stan Math.
+The only thing that has changed in the function above and below is the additional template parameter for the requirement on the function.

 ```cpp
 template <typename EigVec, require_eigen_vector_t<EigVec>* = nullptr,